ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: ui}

-Create a service key by using the {{site.data.keyword.Bluemix_notm}} console so that you can connect to your {{site.data.keyword.messagehub}} instance:
+To allow you to connect to your {{site.data.keyword.messagehub}} instance, create a service key by using the {{site.data.keyword.Bluemix_notm}} console:

 1. Locate your {{site.data.keyword.messagehub}} service in the **Resource list**.
 2. Click your service tile.